 But checking hormone levels has little practical value: They can't be used to tell whether a woman can still get pregnant and how long she has to keep using contraception for - or whether she should have treatment if she has menopause symptoms.

 There are a lot of herbal medicine products for the relief of menopause symptoms.
 These are often available in the form of dietary supplements.
 They have not been proven to work.
 The best-researched herbal products are those containing plant-based estrogens, known as phytoestrogens.
 These include soy-based products.
-But it is not clear whether they actually help relieve menopause symptoms.
+But it's not clear whether they actually help relieve menopause symptoms.
 This is true of products containing red clover and black cohosh (Cimicifuga racemosa) too.
 There is also no proof that certain foods can make menopause symptoms better or worse.

 The currently most effective treatment for menopause symptoms is hormone therapy with a combination of estrogen and progestin, or with estrogen alone (for women who have had a hysterectomy).
+But this treatment is not without risks, so it's a good idea to talk to your doctor and carefully weigh the pros and cons of hormone replacement therapy.

-But the symptoms often come back when women stop using the hormones.
+But the symptoms often come back when women stop taking the hormones.
 Women might have spotting, breast tenderness and/or nausea in the first few months of hormone therapy.
 Having hormone therapy over several years may also increase the risk of various serious diseases such as cardiovascular disease and breast cancer.

 Hormones are available in the form of tablets, patches, nasal sprays and injections.
 These enter the blood stream and can therefore travel around the whole body.
 Problems affecting the lining of the vagina can be treated locally with hormones in the form of creams, suppositories or vaginal rings.
 Hormone-free alternatives include plant oils, lubricants and creams to relieve vaginal dryness.

 Many women try out things like relaxation techniques, breathing exercises, meditation, yoga and tai chi to help them get through this sometimes difficult time of life.
 Although these activities will probably not relieve symptoms such as hot flashes, they might improve women’s overall wellbeing and help them sleep better.
 The same is true for sports and exercise: Physical activity has a positive effect on your cardiovascular system and bones, improves overall fitness, muscle strength and mobility.
-Exercise can also help you maintain a healthy body weight, or lose weight if you are overweight.
+Exercise can also help you maintain a healthy body weight, or lose weight if you're overweight.

 Even though the often negative perception is gradually changing, menopause is still mainly associated with growing older and the related problems.
 But many women see menopause as the start of a new phase of life.
 Not all women have menopause symptoms or other problems during menopause.
 And some women even discover a new sense of freedom and new opportunities during this phase of their lives.